 Cost & Insurance Information

-Our current rates are $51.00 per half hour for groups and $110.00 per half hour for individuals.
+Current rates are $61.00 per half hour for groups and $133.00 per half hour for individuals.
 Prices are subject to change and will depend on insurance coverage.

 Before attending the diabetes education session, please call your insurance company to verify insurance coverage for diabetes education classes, clinic visits, and necessary lab work.
 Our prices are subject to change.
 Insurance coverage for the clinical care you receive from us varies depending on your benefit plan.
 Please call us with any questions or concerns.